There are currently no upcoming events scheduled.

 Everything You Always Wanted to Know About COVID—But Were Afraid to Ask

-This year, we have aggregated and contextualized COVID-19 news from the federal, state, and local levels, and we’ve produced original enterprise reporting and feature writing on the myriad ways the pandemic is affecting the political, economic, and cultural life of our region.
+In 2020, we aggregated and contextualized COVID-19 news from the federal, state, and local levels, and we produced original enterprise reporting and feature writing on the myriad ways the pandemic is affecting the political, economic, and cultural life of our region.

 But the situation is ever-evolving, and there are still a lot of unknowns.
-For this event, reporters from The River will host a virtual conversation with panel guests from the public health, local business, and community service worlds, and answer reader questions about the pandemic—from its effects to what it’s like to cover it.
-There will also be time for audience questions.
+For this event, reporters from The River host a virtual conversation with panel guests from the public health, local business, and community service worlds, and answer reader questions about the pandemic—from its effects to what it’s like to cover it.

 - Diana Mason, Senior Policy Service Professor for the Center for Health Policy and Media Engagement at George Washington University School of Nursing and the host of “HealthCetera in the Catskills”